openSUSE/news-o-o/_posts/2011-01-22-opensuse-weekly-news-159-is-out.markdown

         [Unixmen/Zinovsky: Useful commands for daily use](http://www.unixmen.com/linux-commands/1459-useful-commands-for-daily-use)
       **

-â€œUnder Linux there are graphical user interfaces (GUIs), where you can point and click and drag, and hopefully get work done terminalwithout first reading lots of documentation.
+“Under Linux there are graphical user interfaces (GUIs), where you can point and click and drag, and hopefully get work done terminalwithout first reading lots of documentation.
 The traditional Unix environment is a CLI (command line interface), where you type commands to tell the computer what to do.
-That is faster and more powerful, but requires finding out what the commands are.â€ -man intro-
+That is faster and more powerful, but requires finding out what the commands are.” -man intro-

 Find in this post a list of some useful commands for this week.